Garvit1809/Garuda-Hack/README.md

 ## What it does

-# The aim of MauKerja is to provide top quality education and guidance along with the job opportunities.
+The aim of MauKerja is to provide top quality education and guidance along with the job opportunities.
 It is a web application where students can get **Job/Internship opportunities** and can learn and prepare through **free Resources**.
 We also provide mentorship facilities where experienced folk can become **Mentors** and guide others in achieving their goals.
 You can also host **Events** like Hackathons, workshops , seminars.

 ## How we built it 🛠⚒⚙

-# We used React with some styled component for front-end UI and our most beloved node.js to run it.
+We used React with some styled component for front-end UI and our most beloved node.js to run it.
 For back-end we are using the most stable node-express framework with nest.js, mongodb as a database and prisma as our ORM.

 ## Challenges we ran into

 sj kbffkkf jf

-<<<<<<< Updated upstream

 ## Accomplishments that we're proud of 🥇🥇